 This means that if you are selling expensive goods, it may be quite hard for some customers to purchase them even if they want to.

 Whenever someone says charge-back, merchants go into a panic.
 Charge-back basically allows the consumer to dispute the payment, even if everything went by the book.
-Even if they fail in getting back the money, it’s still extra work the merchant and he also and up paying the charge-back fee anyway, even if he won.
-I’m sure everyone knows someone who does a charge-back even if they got what they paid for.
+And even if they fail in getting back the money, it’s still extra work the merchant and you also and up paying the charge-back fee anyway, even if you won.
+And I’m sure you know that people often do a charge-back even if they got what they paid for.
 There’s even a name for that — “friendly fraud”.

 Commonly, payment providers restrict specific countries.
 Usually, it’s the USA, China, Russia, or some 3rd world countries.
-That’s practically half of the world!
-How is one supposed to grow his business if he can’t accept payments from every other client?
-He will be forced to set up multiple payment gateways for different geographical regions?
-This will only raise the risk of getting his funds getting stuck somewhere along the way.
+That’s practically half of the world.
+How are you supposed to grow your business if you have to say “No” to every other client that comes to buy something from you?
+Or you need to set up multiple payment gateways for different geographical regions?

 When you look at these problems, you will see that there’s actually quite a good reason for switching to Bitcoin, because with Bitcoin those problems do not exist.